 In an attempt to capitalize on their renewed investment in the comics, NBC reintroduced The Dean Martin and Jerry Lewis Show radio program in the fall of 1951.
 The revised format returned to its roots, with the team performing sketches and Dean Martin performing one or two musical numbers before introducing their guest star for the remainder of the night’s program.
 CBS was the first to begin airing both Television and Radio versions of their most popular programming.
 NBC and ABC soon followed suit and by 1952, American and Canadian audiences were enjoying both Radio and Television versions of many of their favourite programs.

-The Martin and Lewis Show eventually ran for seventy-three of a contracted seventy-eight instalments before being finally cancelled in July of 1953.
+The Martin and Lewis Show eventually ran for seventy-three of a contracted seventy-eight installments before being finally cancelled in July of 1953.

 Martin and Lewis were the hottest act in America during the early ’50s, but the pace and the pressure took their toll.
 Dean usually had the thankless job of the straight man, and his singing had yet to develop into his unique style of his later years.
 The critics praised Lewis, and while they admitted that Martin was the best partner he could have, most of them claimed that Lewis was the real talent of the team and could succeed with anyone.
 It is worth noting that Lewis always praised his partner, and while he appreciated the attention he was getting, he has always said with complete conviction that the act would never have worked without Martin.
 In the book Dean & Me Lewis calls Martin one of the great comic geniuses of all time.